 NRCM 60th Anniversary Scrapbook

-We are so pleased to be celebrating 60 years of protecting the nature of Maine.
-Thanks to the support and engagement of our members, we have much to celebrate from our years of working together.
-This year, we will hosting a variety of events and other opportunities to enjoy Maine’s beautiful outdoors and will be posting photos here in our scrapbook.
-Enjoy – and we hope you’ll join us at one of our upcoming 60th anniversary events!
+In 2019, the Natural Resources Council of Maine celebrated 60 years of protecting the nature of Maine.
+Thanks to the support and engagement of our members, we had much to celebrate from our years of working together.
+Throughout the year, we hosted a variety of events and other opportunities to enjoy Maine’s beautiful outdoors and posted some photos here in our scrapbook.
+Enjoy!

 Conservation Leadership Awards